On September 18, 2023, the Thailand Revenue Department announced a new tax regulation on its website:

 If you stay in Thailand for more than 180 days and bring foreign-earned income into the country, you may have to pay Thailand income taxes on it.

-However, please note that Thailand also has double-taxation agreements with many countries in the world.
-This means if you already pay taxes for that income in your home country, you may not have to pay taxes on that income in Thailand.
+- If you have already paid taxes on that income in your home country, you may not have to pay taxes on that income in Thailand based on the double taxation agreements that Thailand has with your home country.

 What’s the Cause of This Change?